 Your annual report is the single most important measure of your company’s reputation.
-If it doesn’t do all of the above, then maybe it’s time to revisit your corporate communications strategy.
+If it’s not doing its job effectively, then it’s time to revisit your corporate communications strategy.

 Your Annual Report is Your Company’s DNA

-The best annual reports or financial reports help differentiate you from your competition and enhance your sector position.
+The best annual, financial or sustainability reports help differentiate you from your competition and enhance your sector position.
 They can substantiate key strategic decisions and enhance the credibility of the management.
 They can demonstrate the depth of your team’s commitment and attract bright employees to your company.
 They can even help sustain your share price and ensure it trades at a premium.

-In difficult economic times, a well-written, engaging annual report can strengthen a relationship with your community.
-It can genuinely help to make a difference.
-Honest, clear communication and great annual report design can build investor loyalty, attract the right people to your firm, provide insights to your long-term strategy and help people see your vision for the future.
+In difficult economic times, a well-written, engaging report can strengthen the relationship with your community.
+It can genuinely help make a difference.
+Honest, clear communication and great annual report design can build investor loyalty, attract the right people to your firm, provide insights into your long-term strategies and help people see your vision for the future.
+Is it bright?

-In these days of instant communication, what is the importance of your company annual report?
+In these days of instant communication, is your company annual report that important?

 Do stakeholders really need annual reports when they know your performance figures before it is even produced?
-Feedback from analysts indicates that it is a valuable source of reference, one investors regularly delve into.
-Ultimately, because the document is stamped with the authority of independent auditors, it simply carries a lot more weight and credibility than any other piece of communications you generate.
+Feedback from analysts indicates that annual reports are a valuable source of reference that investors regularly delve into.
+Ultimately, because the document is stamped with the authority of independent auditors, it simply carries a lot more weight and credibility than any of the other communications you generate.

 Whereas a preliminary announcement will certainly provide analysts with a good overview of business performance, the annual report puts the flesh on the bones, adding the context and understanding behind the figures.

-The truth is that for most companies your annual financial report is the single most important strategic communications vehicle you'll produce.
-For many without large marketing budgets, it is the only way to communicate the company's strengths and growth strategy.
+The truth is that for most companies, your annual financial report is the single most important strategic communications vehicle you'll produce.
+For those without large marketing budgets, it’s the only way to communicate the company's strengths and growth strategy.
 Plus this information can be disseminated to the world with an online version that demonstrates innovation.

-Is there an over-arching theme running through the report that adds clarity and insight into the business strategy and the achievements of the year?
+3. Is there an overarching theme running through the report that adds clarity and insight into the business strategy and the achievements of the year?

-Do you cover your Corporate Governance and Social Responsibility requirements in a transparent and material way?
+4. Do you properly cover your Corporate Governance and Social Responsibility requirements in a transparent and material way?